Simulating 2D lattice gauge theories on a qudit quantum computer: Outlook

-The ultimate goal is to simulate nature in three spatial dimensions.
+The ultimate goal are LGT quantum simulations in three spatial dimensions.
 Importantly, there is a dramatic change in the simulation requirements from 1D to 2D, while there is little change going from 2D to the full 3D model~\cite{Kan2021Investigating, zohar_quantum_2021}.
-In particular, while the high-dimensional gauge fields can be integrated out in 1D models, they are dynamical degrees of freedom in 2D and 3D and must be simulated explicitly.
+In particular, while the high-dimensional gauge fields can be integrated out in 1D models, they are dynamic degrees of freedom in 2D and 3D and must be simulated explicitly.
 Our results on QED simulations beyond 1D thus represent a major step towards simulating 3D LGTs.
 In particular, our protocol based on eliminating redundant gauge degrees of freedom employed here can be directly extended to 3D (in the case of QED shown in Ref.~\cite{Kan2021Investigating}).
 Our qudit techniques can be applied to virtually all other quantum computing architectures and hardware platforms.
 For all of them, the remaining major task is scaling up the system sizes, which makes an efficient gauge field representation even more important.
-Beyond just programmable local dimensions, qudit-based systems enjoy larger freedom for designing interactions to match the target problem for a highly efficient implementation.
-Our demonstration of a qudit-based quantum simulation of high-energy physics phenomena paves the way to a new generation of qudit-based applications in all areas of quantum technology.
+Beyond just programmable local dimensions, qudit-based systems enjoy larger freedom for designing interactions to optimally match the target problem.
+Notably, quantum error correction schemes, which are making great progress in conventional qubit systems~\cite{bluvstein_logical_2024, da_silva_demonstration_2024, campbell_series_2024} are compatible~\cite{watson_fast_2015} with our hardware-efficient qudit approach.
+Our demonstration of a qudit-based quantum simulation of high-energy physics phenomena thus paves the way to a new generation of qudit-based applications in all areas of quantum technology.